VictorMattV/mysql_all_for_one_project/README.md

 # About

-This was my first project using MySQL together with Docker, in order to solve challenges to perform queries in the Northwind database.
+This was my first project using MySQL with Docker, in order to solve challenges to perform queries in the Northwind database.

 # Tecnologies